 Maintainability

-Code that works well and doesn't break is good.
+Code that works well and doesn’t break is good.
 Code that does this and is easy to read and update is amazing!
-I'm well experienced with tools such as git and believe that your code should be
+I have extensive experience with tools like Git and believe that code should be understandable

 Learning

-In this industry I know that things can change overnight.
-As such, I'm always trying to stay up to date.
-Reading blogs, watching seminars, and talking with other engineers are some of the main ways I try to do this.
-Beyond
+In this industry, I know things can change overnight.
+That’s why I’m always striving to stay up to date—reading blogs, watching seminars, and discussing ideas with other engineers are just a few ways I do this.
+Beyond updating my existing skills,

-just updating my current skills, I'm an avid learner who enjoys picking up and playing with new tools to see how they work.
+I’m an avid learner who enjoys exploring and experimenting with new tools to understand how they work.

 Communication

-is never it's best iteration and communication is key to creating the best product.
+and effective communication is key to creating the best possible product.

 Contact Me